wata727/packer-plugin-amazon-ami-management/README.md

     - The secret key used in AWS.
 If you can use environment values or [shared credentials](https://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs), not required this parameter.
   - `region` (string)
     - The name of the region, such as `us-east-1` in which to manage AMIs.
 If you can use environment values, not required this parameter.

+Optional:
+  - `ami_regions` (array of strings)
+    - A list of regions where copied AMI is located.
+It is useful when specifying `ami_regions` in builder config.

 ## Developing Plugin